 Candy factory tours offer an exciting look at how beloved sweets are made behind the scenes, and in addition to seeing the assembly methods, visitors often learn about candy making and the history of the specific candy and candy company.

-The main Jelly Belly factory is located, appropriately enough, at One Jelly Belly Lane in Fairfield, California.
+The main Jelly Belly factory is located (appropriately enough) at One Jelly Belly Lane in Fairfield, California.
 The company was founded by Gustav Goelitz in 1869.
 As you may have guessed, jelly beans, in more than 50 flavors (including pomegranate and chili-mango) rank as its primary product.
 The self-guided tour is free, and it takes about 45 minutes to cover the quarter-mile area that includes interactive exhibits, films depicting the intricacies of candy making, and examples of Jelly Belly art.
+You can skip the line with a personal guided tour for one to six people included for a single fee, but you must make a reservation.

 In Pleasant Prairie, Wisconsin, you can visit the Jelly Belly warehouse and distribution center.
 Learn how these jelly beans are made on a free, 30-minute train ride through the facility complete with whimsical decorations and jelly bean characters fun for children and all kids at heart.

 Theo Chocolate is considered one of the first organic, fair-trade certified chocolate makers in North America.
 Around since 2006, the factory is located in a former brewery building and trolley car depot in the Fremont neighborhood of North Seattle, Washington.
 About 60,000 visitors tour the factory per year.
-The guided tour is about one hour long, includes chocolate samples, and costs $10 per person.
-Children under age 5 are not permitted on the tour.
+Tours have an admission fee except for free tours on Fremont Third Thursday.
+The guided tour is about one hour long, includes chocolate samples, but children under age 5 are not permitted on the tour.
+For those under age 5, a weekly children's storytime tour is offered.
+You can also book a private tour for groups of up to 24 people, which can include young children and babies.

 Hammond’s Candy Company